Noah Green, Capitol attack suspect, had ties to several states, was seeking name change

 The suspect’s brother told The Post that Green had previously lived in Newport News, north of Norfolk, but had moved to Indianapolis, then Botswana, before returning to Virginia last month.

-Brendan Green said he saw his brother was violently ill when he last saw him Thursday night in the apartment they had been sharing, The Post reported.
+Brendan Green said his brother was violently ill when he last saw him Thursday night in the apartment they had been sharing, The Post reported.
 The attack happened early the next afternoon.

 U.S. Capitol Police Officer William “Billy” Evans died after being hit by the automobile, which happened less than three months since the violent storming of the Capitol building occurred on Jan.
 6.